InformaticsMatters/nextflow-pcluster/README.md

 ### Upload installation scripts
 Part of cluster formation permits the execution of installation scripts that are pulled from AWS S3 as cluster compute instances are formed.
-An example _post-installation_ script that prepares directories, singularity and a default configuration file for Nextflow can be found in this repository's `installation-scripts` directory.
+Example _post-installation_ scripts that prepare directories, singularity and a default configuration file for Nextflow can be found in this repository's `installation-scripts` directory.

-Use this script unless you have one of your own.
+Use one of these scripts unless you have one of your own.

+>   At the time of writing there are post-installation scripts for amazon
+    (Amazon Linux 2) and centos (CentOS 7).

+>   For this example we're going to create a cluster based on the
+    **Amazon Linux 2** machine image.

-Create an S3 bucket and upload `installation-scripts/centos-post-install.sh` to it (the bucket's called `nf-pcluster` in this example) ensuring that the file's `acl` (Access Control List) permits `public-read`: -
+Create an S3 bucket and upload the post-installation script for your chosen image to it (the bucket's called `nf-pcluster` in this example).
+Here we ensure that the file's `acl` (Access Control List) permits `public-read`: -

     $ CLUSTER_BUCKET=nf-pcluster
     $ CLUSTER_OS=amazon